BrandonJang/SC1015-Mini-Project-/README.md

 This is our mini project for our module **SC1015 Introduction to Data Science and Artificial Inteligence**.
 The dataset we are using is S&P 500.
 We chose this dataset to compare the accuracy of machine learning models and statistical analysis model in predicting stock prices.

 ## :chart_with_upwards_trend: Problem Statement
+Will Machine Learning model or Statistical model be better in predicting S&P 500 index?
 Are we able to prove S&P 500 to be a reliable index to buy?
-Will predicting models justify the reliability?
-Will Machine Learning model or Statistical model be better?
+Will predicting models justify the reliability of S&P 500?

 ## :busts_in_silhouette: Our Team
 | Name | Parts Done | Github ID |